Skip to main content

 HIGH PREVALENCE

-Wheat flour is a staple ingredient in Austrian cuisine, used in breaded meats, dumplings, pastries, and breads.
+Wheat flour runs through Austrian cooking, in breaded meats, dumplings, pastries, and bread.

 COMMONLY FOUND IN: